godfrey-bn/Cloud-Security-Projects-for-Begineers/Project-4-Securing-Data-In-AWS-S3-Bucket.md

 ## Lab Set-up and Tools

-1. **AWS Account**: Sign up for a free AWS account if you don't have one.
+1. **AWS Account**: Sign up for a free AWS account if you dont have one.
 2. **AWS Management Console**: Access to the AWS Management Console.
 3. **AWS CLI**: Install the AWS Command Line Interface (CLI) on your local machine.